Video presentation of Community Vision for Takoma’s analysis of the April 2021 proposed plans for Takoma Junction development.

 Still to Come (Not Chronological):

-The City must then consider changes made to the plan since 2018, whether the Co-op is accommodated, and vote up or down on a recommendation to the Planning Board, before the Planning Board vote.
+During a final City review, the City must consider changes made to the plan since 2018, whether the Co-op has been accommodated, and whether it meets the City’s other requirements in the Development Agreement and Resolution.
+They will then vote up or down on a recommendation resolution to the Planning Board, before the Planning Board vote.

 NDC must get financing for the development, and find tenants.